connorheyz/online-notes/md-articles/ap-comp-gov/Iran-Least-You-Need-To-Know.md

 #### Qanun
 Unlike sharia, qanun has no sacred basis, but instead is a body of statues made by the legislature.
 In Iran, qanun are passed by the Majiles.
 ### Regular Army
+The Regular Army was the precursor to the Revolutionary Guard.
+It was appinted by the Shah.
 ### Revolutionary Guard
+An elite military force whose commanders are appointed by the Supreme Leader
 ### Basij
 A collection of Revolutionary Guards and voluntary militia men.
+They act ad Iran's military police.
-### Qud's Force
+### Quds Force
+The Quds Force is a unit of Iran's Revolutionary Guards directed to carry out unconventional warfare and intelligence activities.
+They are also responsible for extraterritorial operations.
 ## Political Parties
 The constitution provides for political parties, but the government did not allow them until Muhammad Khatami's presidency in 1997.
 Since then, multiple parties have formed.
 Most of the parties are personality based, not issue based.
 ### Khordad Front